r-devel/translations/Weblate-server.md

 To submit a patch file on the translations found in Weblate but not in the trunk of the main R subversion repo:

+1. Update the weblate repo from Subversion at https://translate.rx.studio/projects/r-project/#repository
-1. Clone the weblate git repo from https://translate.rx.studio/git/r-project/base-r-gui/
+2. Clone the weblate git repo from https://translate.rx.studio/git/r-project/base-r-gui/
-2. Drop empty translation files to reduce noise, e.g. something like:
+3. Drop empty translation files to reduce noise, e.g. something like:

     ```r
     last_commit <- '...'